-Role: Role-Based Access Control is a security need for software systems designed to be accessed by hundreds of users.
-It needs to determine who could add information to each block dynamically.
+Role: Role-Based Access Control is a security need for software systems designed to be ledger.

-Transactions: All the activity in the OHIN is maintained as a transaction on the distributed ledger.
+Transactions: All the activity in the OHIN is maintained as a transaction on the distributed

 Privacy and security

 Due to the sensitivity of dealing with personal healthcare information and the subsequent regulation for its protection, privacy and security are a concern.
 Personal Health Information Protection Act (PHIPA) is an Ontario provincial law that establishes essential guidelines for collecting, using, and distributing personal health information (PHI).
 PHI is defined as identifying information about a person in various forms relating to that person's physical or mental health or health services provided to that person.
 Patients have the right to access their health records and request corrections for any errors, along with the ability to restrict access to the medical history in part or whole under PHIPA.